-Need some quick tips or guidance?
+Looking for some handy tips and hacks for your home?
 Read more on the blog!

-Up to £2 million property owners’ liability cover to protect you against compensation claims raised by third parties that have been injured as a result of the property not being maintained, such as a tile falling off the roof and injuring a passer-by or a visitor tripping over a broken stair.
+Property owners’ liability cover to protect you against compensation claims raised by third parties that have been injured as a result of the property not being maintained.

-Some of our policies can protect your buildings and contents against theft, attempted theft and malicious damage - although we don’t cover claims by deception, for example, you give you keys to a contractor who then steals from your home.
-Please check the details of your quote to find out what’s covered.
+Protect your buildings and contents against theft, attempted theft and malicious damage - check the details of your quote to find out what’s covered.

 Finding the right unoccupied home insurance for your property can be a long-winded and complicated process.
 The longer your home is unoccupied, the chance of theft increases, which is why home insurance for empty properties is important for keeping covered.
-We’ve taken the time to answer some of our customers’ most frequently asked questions so you have all the information you need when you go to get a quote.
+We’ve taken the time to answer some frequently asked questions so you have all the information you need.

 Home and landlord insurance policies will usually only cover between 30 and 90 days unoccupancy, which means that, after this time, you’ll need to either sell the property or find more suitable insurance cover.
 There are lots of different types of specialist home insurance available that will provide extended covers for certain risks, so it’s important to make sure your property is properly protected.